 Bhopal was the starting point of my exploration, which made me discover an incredible State and its beautiful, genuine and welcoming people.

-My advice to anybody visiting India is not to miss Madhya Pradesh, for at least five reasons.
+My advice to anybody visiting the country is to make sure to include Madhya Pradesh in their Indian itinerary, for at least five reasons.

 Madhya Pradesh is the land of tigers

 There are many national parks in Madhya Pradesh, and in each of them it is possible to admire the local wildlife.
 Among the animals to be sighted there is the spotted dear, the sloth bear, various species of monkeys, buffalos, various species of birds and snakes, and even leopards and tigers.
 A safari in the Satpura Tiger Reserve, located at about 4 hours drive from Bhopal and part of the Satpura National Park, is a great way of trying to see these mighty felines.

 There’s more than 40 tigers living in the reserve, but they are not easily sighted.
 The best months to see them are around the monsoon time, when they do spend more time hanging around by the water.
 In any case, even the attempt to spot tigers (and seeing all the other animals that live in the reserve) make the effort of going there worth it even during the dry season.

 In Madhya Pradesh, nature is at its best

 Madhya Pradesh is the second largest State in India, and there are incredible natural attractions.
 The Pachmari reserve is included among the UNESCO biosphere reserves for its flora and fauna.
 Here the weather is much more pleasant than in other parts of India – it is one of the few hill stations of the country.
 At night, temperature drops and it is nice to wear a jacket and sleep with a blanket, something which doesn’t go without saying in the South of the country.